Central Station (film): Plot

-Estação Central do Brasil, the most famous and important railway station in Brazil.
-Also served as the setting and title of the famous film.

 Dora is a retired schoolteacher who works at Rio de Janeiro's Central Station, writing letters for illiterate customers to earn a living.
-Embittered by life, she usually shows a lack of patience with customers and sometimes does not mail the letters she writes, putting them in a drawer or even tearing them up instead.
-One of her customers is the mother of Josué, a poor 9-year-old boy who hopes to meet his unknown father someday.
-When she is killed in a bus accident just outside the train station, and Josué is left homeless, Dora feels compelled to take him in.
+Embittered by life, she often demonstrates a lack of patience and sometimes does not mail the letters, stashing them in a drawer or even tearing them up instead.
+Ana, one of her customers, expresses her desire to reunite with her husband Jesus and have their 9-year-old son Josué finally meet him.
+When she is killed in an accident just outside the station, Dora feels compelled to take Josué in.
 She trafficks him to a corrupt couple but later steals him back out of guilt.

-Initially reluctant to be responsible for the boy, Dora eventually decides to accompany him on a trip to northeastern Brazil in search of his father.

-Dora tries to leave Josué on the bus, but he follows her, forgetting his backpack containing Dora's money.
-Penniless, they are picked up by a kind, evangelical truck driver who abandons them when Dora encourages him to drink beer and then grows too friendly.
-Dora trades her watch for a ride to "Bom Jesus do Norte" (a fictionalized version of Cruzeiro do Nordeste, a district of Sertânia, Pernambuco).
-They find Josué's father's address in Bom Jesus, but he is gone; the current residents say he won a house in a lottery and moved to the new settlements.
-With no money, Josué saves them from destitution by suggesting Dora write letters for visitors arriving in Bom Jesus for a massive pilgrimage.
+Dora eventually decides to accompany Josué on a trip to northeastern Brazil in search of his father.
+Still reluctant, she tries to leave him on the bus, but he hops off, leaving behind his backpack containing Dora's money.
+They are picked up by a good-natured, evangelical truck driver, who abandons them when Dora encourages him to drink beer and makes a move on him.
+Dora trades her watch for a ride to Bom Jesus do Norte, but when they reach Jesus's address, the current residents inform them that he has moved to the new town.
+Penniless, the two are saved from destitution when Josué suggests that Dora write letters for visitors arriving in Bom Jesus for a massive pilgrimage.

-They take the bus to the settlements, but when they locate the address they have for Josué's father, the residents tell them he no longer lives there; they say he has disappeared.
-Josué tells Dora that he will wait for him, but Dora invites him to live with her.
-She calls her friend Irene in Rio and asks her to sell her refrigerator, sofa, and television.
-She says that she will call when she gets settled somewhere.
-After she hangs up, she learns there are no buses leaving until the next morning.